Anneta, Kentucky

 Anneta is an unincorporated community located in southern Grayson County, Kentucky, United States.

+History

+The community was named after the daughter of Peter Decker, the community's first postmaster, in 1884.
+The post office, originally known as Decker at its November 1882 establishment, would later relocate less than two years later, and would remain in operation until the late 1960s.

 Geography

 Anneta is located about 8 mi south-southeast of Leitchfield along Kentucky Route 259 (KY 259).

 Education

 Students in the area attend Grayson County Schools, including Grayson County High School.